-Pakistani hash is a traditional cannabis resin concentrate from the Hindu Kush region, made by sieving dried flowers into kief that's warmed and hand-pressed into dense slabs or balls.
+Pakistani hash is a traditional cannabis resin concentrate from the Hindu Kush mountain region, made by sieving dried flowers into kief that is warmed and hand-pressed into dense slabs or balls.

 Imported Pakistani hash is not legally available in the United States.